Azure/iot-edge-v1/bindings/java/devdoc/java_binding_hld.md

 --------------------------------------

-In order to communicate **from** the Java module to the native gateway process, the `MessageBus` class must be used.
-The `MessageBus` class provides a method to publish messages to the native message broker and loads a dynamic library that implements the functions for publishing to the native message broker.
+In order to communicate **from** the Java module to the native gateway process, the `Broker` class must be used.
+The `Broker` class provides a method to publish messages to the native message broker and loads a dynamic library that implements the functions for publishing to the native message broker.
 So, the above diagram should look a bit more like this: